-In a life-threatening emergency such as sudden severe chest pain, severe breathlessness, loss of power in a limb, loss of consciousness or severe bleeding dial 999.
+In a life threatening emergency such as sudden severe chest pain, severe breathlessness, loss of power in a limb, loss of consciousness or severe bleeding dial 999.

 The surgeries are equipped to treat minor injuries like small cuts and joint sprains.
-If the injury is more severe or may involve a broken bone then you should attend the Accident & Emergency (A&E) Department at the following hospitals:
+If the injury is more severe or may involve a broken bone then you should attend the Accident and Emergency (A&E) Department at the following hospitals:

 New Cross Hospital, Wolverhampton, telephone 01902 307 999.

 County Hospital, Stafford, telephone 01785 230 104.
 Please note this is not a 24 hour service.

 Royal Stoke University Hospital, Stoke on Trent, telephone 01782 715 444.